Connor-Bernard/pl-active-container-runtime/README.md

 # PrairieLearn Interactive Workspace

-To build the GDB demo image, run `docker build -t andylizf/gdb-service .` in the `gdb-image` directory.
+To build the GDB demo image, run `docker build -t andylizf/gdb-service ./gdb-image && docker push andylizf/gdb-service:latest`.
 For you, you need to change the `andylizf` to your Docker username, and also **change the image name in the questions/gdb/info.json file to your username**.

 To run the PrairieLearn container, run the following command: